amzn/selling-partner-api-docs/guides/en-US/developer-guide/SellingPartnerApiDeveloperGuide.md

 The way your applications are authorized depends on the application type.
 Here are applications types grouped by how they are authorized:

 - **Public applications for sellers.** Applications that are publicly available and are authorized by sellers.
 These applications can be authorized using the following methods:
-  - [Amazon Partner Network authorization workflow.](#amazon-partner-network-authorization-workflow) An OAuth authorization workflow initiated from the Amazon Partner Network detail page.
+  - [Amazon Seller Central Partner Network authorization workflow.](#amazon-seller-central-partner-network-authorization-workflow) An OAuth authorization workflow initiated from the Amazon Seller Central Partner Network detail page.
   - [Website authorization workflow.](#Website-authorization-workflow) An OAuth authorization workflow initiated from your own website.

 - **Public applications for vendors.** Applications that are publicly available and are authorized by vendors.
 These applications can be authorized using the following method: